HackYourFutureBelgium/sql-database/week1/README.md

 - Here, we specify that the result set can’t have more than 10 rows.

-- `LIMIT` always goes at the very end of the query.
-Also, it is not supported in all SQL databases.
+- `LIMIT` always goes at the very end of the query

 Your turn!
 Combining your knowledge of `LIMIT` and `ORDER BY`, write a query that returns the top 3 highest populated cities.